-$^{\rm 3}$ Applicable to companies conducting transactions above the designated amount.
+$^{^3}$ Applicable to companies conducting transactions above the designated amount.
 All registrants must appoint a CO & MLRO

-- Establish written risk-based policies and procedures that comply with the provisions of AML laws and guidelines this is to be kept up to date, approved by senior management and/or Board of Directors, available to the competent authority and includes enhanced measures to mitigate high risk areas; - Identify and verify customers when opening an account, establishing a business relationship or carrying out the transaction and their source of funds and source of wealth; - Appoint a senior management CO and a MLRO; - Keep transaction, identification and verification records; - Conduct on-going monitoring of customer transactions; - Report suspicious transactions to the FIU, the agency charged with, amongst other things, receiving and analyzing suspicious transactions reports from financial institutions; - Ensure the management and appropriate staff receive ongoing AML/CFT/CPF training; - Conduct internal compliance effectiveness reviews of its operations at least once every two (2) years; - Submit to AML examination by the relevant regulatory authority and its appointed agents; - High risk client relationships (for example, high risk PEPs) have to be approved by senior management in compliance with guidelines in their policies and procedures manual; - The firm must have a risk management system for customers and beneficial owners and screen clients to determine and monitor if they are listed on the United Nations Sanctions list; and have procedures to address the risk of a potential breach or non-implementation of targeted financial sanctions.
+- Conduct and document a risk assessment of the company/firm's inherent risks to determine the level of exposure to the risks of ML/TF/PF, other identified risks and implement controls to mitigate risks; - Establish written risk-based policies and procedures that comply with the provisions of AML laws and guidelines this is to be kept up to date, approved by senior management and/or Board of Directors, available to the competent authority and includes enhanced measures to mitigate high risk areas; - Identify and verify customers when opening an account, establishing a business relationship or carrying out the transaction and their source of funds and source of wealth; - Appoint a senior management CO and a MLRO; - Keep transaction, identification and verification records; - Conduct on-going monitoring of customer transactions; - Report suspicious transactions to the FIU, the agency charged with, amongst other things, receiving and analyzing suspicious transactions reports from financial institutions; - Ensure the management and appropriate staff receive ongoing AML/CFT/CPF training;

-• The firm should have a risk management system for customers and beneficial owners and screen clients to determine if they are PEPS and higher risk relationships, and/or originate from a higher risk country as defined by FATF and apply the appropriate measures defined by the FATF.
+- Conduct internal compliance effectiveness reviews of its operations at least once every two (2) years; - Submit to AML examination by the relevant regulatory authority and its appointed agents; - High risk client relationships (for example, high risk PEPs) have to be approved by senior management in compliance with guidelines in their policies and procedures manual; - The firm must have a risk management system for customers and beneficial owners and screen clients to determine and monitor if they are listed on the United Nations Sanctions list; and have procedures to address the risk of a potential breach or non-implementation of targeted financial sanctions. - The firm should have a risk management system for customers and beneficial owners and screen dients to determine if they are PEPS and higher risk relationships, and/or originate from a higher risk country as defined by FATF and apply the appropriate measures defined by the FATF.